Provo-City-School-District/help.provo.edu/README.md

 # Installation

-Requires a .env file in the root directory with the following variables set
+Requires a .env file in the root directory with the following variables set. make sure to wrap passwords in quotes to prevent syntax errors when they are loaded into CLI variables.

 ```
 LDAPHOST=
 LDAPPORT=
+LDAP_DN=
+LDAP_USER=
+LDAP_PASS=
 SQL_ROOT=
 HELPMYSQL_USER=
 HELPMYSQL_PASSWORD=